gabrielmm1234/comic-app/README.md

 I used Rspec to test my code, so in order to run the tests just run "bundle exec rspec"

+I created unit tests for adapters, entities and http components.
+I created integration tests to validate the whole flow starting from the controller

 ### Features

  - When I open the page I want to see a list of all Marvel’s released comic books covers ordered from most recent to the oldest.